top of page

 secretary

-Rochelle Smith is an educator at heart and by profession, having taught at the secondary and tertiary levels in the Virgin for over 20 years.
-She is currently Director of the Virgin Islands Studies Institute at H Cavity Stoutt Community College.
+Rochelle Smith is an educator at heart and by profession, having taught at the secondary and tertiary levels in the Virgin Islands for over 20 years.
+She is currently Director of the Virgin Islands Studies Institute at H Lavity Stoutt Community College.

 She is the proud granddaughter of Wellington Rhymer, a cattle and vegetable farmer; and grandmothers who kept lovely flower gardens (Doris Smith), and grew produce to sell at the local market (Sylvanita Rhymer).